-Offshore deployment of wind farms offers a new set of challenges.
+- 15 Offshore deployment of wind farms offers a new set of challenges.
 As wind turbines increase in rotor diameter, it becomes increasingly important to characterize the flows these large turbines will experience.
 Knowing how the flow structures evolve over the increased geographic extent of wind plants is relevant to turbine and wind plant design.
-In fact, a better understanding of atmospheric and wind farm flow physics has been identified as one of the grand challenges in wind energy research (Veers et al., 2019), noting the coupling between mesoscale and microscale flows.

-Descriptions of the microscale flow, or the turbulent flow of the atmospheric boundary layer, are usually given as statistics of mean and turbulent quantities and/or spectral analyses.
+In fact, a better understanding of atmospheric and wind farm flow physics has been identified as one of the grand challenges in wind energy research (Veers et al., 2019), noting the coupling between mesoscale and microscale flows. - 20 Descriptions of the microscale flow, or the turbulent flow of the atmospheric boundary layer, are usually given in terms of integral flow characteristics, such as statistics of mean and turbulent quantities and/or spectral analyses.
 Such metrics, while valuable (e.g., see Robertson et al. (2018)), provide limited information about the spatial or temporal structure of turbulent eddies and how they change as background atmospheric conditions and stability change.
 Space-time correlation and coherence provide the necessary base for understanding the relation between spatial and temporal scales of motion.
-The correlations quantify how the fluctuations at one location relate to those at a different location, or how fluctuations at a point are related in time.
-Coherence is similar, but compares the phase relationship of two points in the frequency domain rather than comparing the values in the time domain.
+The correlations - 25 quantify how the fluctuations at one location relate to those at a different location, or how fluctuations at a point are related in time.
+Coherence is similar, but compares the two points in the frequency domain rather than comparing the values in the time domain.
 Together, these quantities describe important characteristics of turbulent flow structure across spatial and temporal scales.

-- 30 The turbulence models suggested by the international wind turbine design standards (IEC 61400-1, 2019) to predict mechanical loads contain mathematical descriptions of spatial coherence.
-These modelsOne of the two models, which will be discussed in details in this work, include exponential-based equations that impose coherence on a flow based on spectral content descriptions.
+- The turbulence models suggested by the international wind turbine design standards (IEC 61400-1, 2019) to predict mechan-30 ical loads contain mathematical descriptions of spatial coherence.
+One of the two models, which will be discussed in details in this work, include includes exponential-based equations that impose coherence on a flow based on spectral content descriptions.
 Accurately capturing how coherences vary with different model parameters, such as separation distance, and change with different velocity components can better inform and improve models.
-The base of these models - 35 the suggested model go back to the original exponential decay coherence formulation of Davenport (1961), which is a direct function of reduced frequency and an exponential decay.
-In Davenport's model, states that the coherence spectrum of the separation distance along-wind u turbulent component γ is only implicitly accounted for in the reduced frequency.
-The model $\gamma = \exp(-C_z^u d_z f/\bar{u})$, where C_z^u is an empirical decay coefficient, d_z is the vertical separation distance, f is the frequency, and \bar{u} is the mean wind speed.
-Davenport's model, however, fails to account for the reduction of coherence at low - 40 frequencies and large separation distances.
-An improvement of While in the original formulation the decay coefficient does not depend on the separation distance, it was later found that the dependency was necessary for vertical and lateral separations (Simiu and Scanlan, 1996; Saranyasoontorn et al., 2004; Bowen et al., 1983; Sacré and Delaunay, 1992; Cheynet et al., 2017b) - $\stackrel{\cdot}{\sim}$
+The base of the suggested model go back to the original exponential decay coherence formulation of Davenport (1961), which states that the coherence spectrum of the along wind uturbulent component $\gamma$ is $\gamma = \exp(-C_z^u d_z f/\bar{u})$ , $\gamma$ of the streamwise turbulent component u is given by - $\gamma = \exp\left(\frac{-C_z^u \delta_z f}{\overline{U}}\right),\,$ distances.
+While in the original formulation the decay coefficient does not depend on the separation distance, it was later found 40 that the dependency was necessary for vertical and lateral separations (Simiu and Scanlan, 1996; Saranyasoontorn et al., 2004; Bowen et al., 1983; Sacré and Delaunay, 1992; Cheynet et al., 2017b).